hi-res/img-sequencer/README.md

 # img-sequencer

-Image sequence utility for the browser
+Image sequence and spritesheet utility for the web.

 ## Setup